IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 Remote Authentication
 ---------------------

 Too many passwords?
-By using your log in credentials from a remote authentication provider, you won't have an extra password to remember for your Dataverse account.
+You can set up your Dataverse account to use log in credentials from one of the following remote authentication providers.
+This way, you can log in using your existing credentials from another service.

 Institutional Log In
 ~~~~~~~~~~~~~~~~~~~~